Terms and conditions

 - (b) its approved purchase order information to the Supplier, the Supplier shall invoice the Customer:

-- (ii) subject to clause 13 (earlier termination), prior to or on each (monthly or annual, as applicable) anniversary of the Effective Date for the Subscription Fees payable in respect of the next Renewal Period, and the Customer shall pay each invoice within 30 days after the date of such invoice.
+- (ii) subject to clause 13 (earlier termination) for annual subscriptions only, prior to or on each anniversary of the Effective Date for the Subscription Fees payable in respect of the next Renewal Period, and the Customer shall pay each invoice within 30 days after the date of such invoice.

 - 8.4 All amounts and fees stated or referred to in this agreement: